 I’m glad I pushed myself to do it, Lulworth Cove and the Jurassic Coast proved to be an excellent spot for water sports - snorkeling and a 20-minute boat trip around to Durdle Door are other things I noticed people doing here, plus there’s a couple of places to eat and drink by the beach too.

-Walking The Jurassic Coast I noticed several coastal paths near Lulworth Cove, some parts require an abundance of caution as I mentioned earlier with incredibly steep edges and no fence or barrier, but they do provide you with another perspective of the interesting geology and coves that have been carved into the landscape by the sea.
+I noticed several coastal paths near Lulworth Cove, some parts require an abundance of caution as I mentioned earlier with incredibly steep edges and no fence or barrier, but they do provide you with another perspective of the interesting geology and coves that have been carved into the landscape by the sea.

-If you haven’t experienced paddle boarding or kayaking before then I’d suggest booking a guided tour or lesson , there’s a few options in Weymouth which you can book in advance.
+If you haven’t experienced paddle boarding or kayaking before then I’d suggest booking a guided tour or lesson, there’s a few options in Weymouth which you can book in advance.

-Interested in what else Wales has to offer?
-Find more expert local advice from Jamie here If you'd like to share a recent trip of yours and be published on tripr drop us a line: info@tripr.travel
+If you'd like to share a recent trip of yours and be published on tripr drop us a line: info@tripr.travel

 Read more here: